-Kolawole Babadiya was shot outside the Bar SW8 in Wandsworth Road on 15 July 2007 at about 1.30am.
+Kolawole Babadiya was shot outside the Bar SW8 at 274 Wandsworth Road on 15 July 2007 at about 1.30am.

 He later died at the Royal College Hospital at 8.30am the same morning.

-Kolawole Babadiya was a doorman at the Bar SW8 where there was a party which was going well.
-Suddenly, there was chaos as a man who had been standing about 30m from the club entrance pulled out a machine gun from under his coat and started firing into a crowd of people stood outside.
+Kolawole Babadiya had been a doorman at the Bar SW8 where there was a party which was going well.
+However, suddenly, there was chaos as a man who had been standing about 30m from the club entrance pulled out a machine gun from under his coat and started firing into a crowd of people stood outside.